Today is International Women’s Day and the focus is on “Embracing Equity“. A call for, ‘

 One thing we know for sure, in working towards gender balance, is the importance of having role models.
 Women who have broken the barriers, navigated the terrain and paved the way for others to follow.
 Women who show us that it is possible.

 On International Women’s Day this feels like something we can all subscribe to.
-Wherever we are in our career and whether we see ourselves as being a role model or not we all have the ability to pay it forward for other women.
+Wherever we are in our lives and whether we see ourselves as being a role model or not we all have the ability to pay it forward.
 There are so many ways in which each and everyone of us can make a commit to this.
 I’m thinking about the way we go about our day to day work, the conversations we have and the opportunities that come our way each and every day.

-When a colleague shares an aspiration taking time to listen and encouraging them.
-Sharing information or contacts you may have that will support her in moving forward.
-Putting her in touch with like minded people.
-Offer some of your time/expertise to read a CV, something she has written.
-Encouraging her to take up a new interest she’s been longing to do.
+When a colleague takes the leap and shares an aspiration or dream with you taking time to listen and encouraging them.
+Sharing information or contacts you may have that will support someone in moving forward.
+Putting someone in touch with like minded people.
+Offering some of your time/expertise to read a CV, or something someone has written.
+Encouraging someone to take up a new interest she’s been longing to do.
 Taking a few moments out of your day to repay all the women who have given freely of their time to get you where you are today.